 - When to market to them

-With customer experience being a true differentiator in all industries, customer relationships are vital.
+With customer experience being a true differentiator in all industries, relationships are vital.

 Sign #8: Your content marketing has gone stale.

-Yet another non-traditional use of market research.
-Most of what we've mentioned so far has fit the bill of using market research to sell more to current customers or improve the customer experience.
+Most of what we've mentioned so far has fit the bill of using market research to sell more to current customers or improve customer experience.

 Market research for content marketing creates a whole new benefit.

 Sales and market research can be friends.
 For years, they were told to sleep in separate beds and not talk to each other because sales were viewed as "persuasion" while market research was viewed as "unbiased.”